gabrielderodrigues/gabrielderodrigues/README.md

 ## Where you can find me 🕵🏽
 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/gabriel-oliveira-de-lima-rodrigues/)](https://www.linkedin.com/in/gabriel-oliveira-de-lima-rodrigues/)

+## If you are here...
+I have to say... do not give up on your dreams.
+Things can be difficult sometimes but you just have to believe on your ability then you will things getting better soon.
+Keep studying everyday and you will see the results of your effort.

 <!--
 **gabrielderodrigues/gabrielderodrigues** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.